day8/re-frame/docs/NewREADME.md

 ### Domino 4

 Domino 4 is about extracting data from "app state".
-The right data, in the right format for view functions (Domino 5).
+The right data, in the right format, for view functions (Domino 5).

 Domino 4 is a novel and efficient de-duplicated signal graph which runs query functions on the app state, `s`, efficiently computing